 Working in an Inter-agency and Multi Agency way requires training that supports people to work effectively with practitioners from a wide range of agencies to safeguard and promote the welfare of children.
-Halton Safeguarding Children Board provides a range of courses for staff working with children, young people and families, or with adults who may be parents or carers.
+Halton Children & Young People Safeguarding Partnership provides a range of courses for staff working with children, young people and families, or with adults who may be parents or carers.

-Halton Safeguarding Children Board’s Multi-Agency Training Strategy outlines the Board’s strategic vision and priorities around training.
+Halton Children & Young People Safeguarding Partnership’s Multi-Agency Training Strategy outlines the Partnership’s strategic vision and priorities around training.

 How to book onto a course for new users

-- Check that the course title is displayed under course bookings on the Training page of the HSCB website.
+- Check that the course title is displayed under course bookings on the Training page of the HCYPSP website.

 - Click ‘BOOK’ on the course and date that you wish to book.

 - Click on ‘I am a new customer’ and ‘register’ and ‘continue’.
 The system will prompt you to complete your details.
-You can use a shared email address but you must create your own individual user name and password.
+You must create your own individual user name, password & email address.

 - For invoice details if you have a Council budget code you will need to enter budget code.
 If you are an external organisation you will need to input your full invoice address.